Experience the awe-inspiring grandeur of Aoraki Mount Cook National Park from the skies.

 The Southern Alps of New Zealand, and specifically Aoraki Mount Cook National Park, offer a landscape of unparalleled dramatic beauty.
 Towering peaks, ancient glaciers, and turquoise lakes converge to create a scene that truly demands to be seen from above.
 Scenic helicopter flights in this region are not merely a mode of transport; they are an immersive experience, lifting you beyond the reach of terrestrial trails to witness the raw, untamed power and pristine majesty of Te Wahipounamu – South West New Zealand World Heritage Area.
 These aerial journeys provide perspectives impossible to gain on foot.
 Imagine soaring alongside the mighty Aoraki/Mount Cook itself, its snow-capped summit piercing the vast blue sky.
 Gliding over the immense Tasman Glacier, one of the longest glaciers outside the polar regions, reveals a world of ice sculpted over millennia.
 You’ll witness the stark contrast between jagged mountain ridges and the smooth, flowing ice, a testament to nature's enduring artistry.
 For many, the highlight is a glacier landing, stepping out onto the ice to feel the crisp alpine air and marvel at the surrounding panorama.
 This is an opportunity to connect with the heart of the Southern Alps in a profound and unforgettable way, offering moments of quiet contemplation amidst breathtaking scenery.

-Discover our top picks for scenic helicopter flights in Aoraki Mount Cook National Park (Te Wahipounamu)
+Looking to book?
+View all available scenic helicopter flights in Aoraki Mount Cook National Park (Te Wahipounamu) with live pricing and instant confirmation.

 Gain perspectives of Aoraki/Mount Cook and the Southern Alps impossible from the ground.